nishiyamaosamu/ColorLogger/README.md

 # ColorLogger
 Colorful log for Xcode in Swift project

-This library is inspired by [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), [XcodeColors](https://github.com/DaveWoodCom/XCGLogger)
+This library is inspired by [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), [XcodeColors](https://github.com/robbiehanson/XcodeColors)

 ### How to use

-First, you need to install [XcodeColors  Plugin](https://github.com/DaveWoodCom/XCGLogger).
-Please do XcodeColors installation instructions.
+**First, you need to install [XcodeColors Plugin](https://github.com/robbiehanson/XcodeColors).
+Please download  XcodeColors and do installation instructions.**

 Add ColorLogger.swift in your Swift project.